ethereum/ethereum-org-website/src/content/developers/docs/accounts/index.md

 **Externally-owned**

-- Creating an account costs nothing
+- Creating an account has no costs
 - Can initiate transactions
 - Transactions between externally-owned accounts can only be ETH/token transfers
 - Made up of a cryptographic pair of keys: public and private keys that control account activities